Garage Dimensions 2.5 Car: The Ultimate Guide to Optimal Space

 What are the best flooring options for a 2.5-car garage?

-Epoxy coatings are ideal for durability and easy cleaning, while interlocking tiles can provide a customizable and aesthetic solution.
+Epoxy coatings offer durability and easy cleaning, while interlocking tiles provide customizable aesthetics and comfort underfoot.

 How can I improve ventilation in my 2.5-car garage?

-Yes, if you install vents or windows, or consider a fan system to enhance airflow and reduce humidity.
+Installing vents or windows, or implementing a fan system, can enhance airflow and reduce humidity, creating a more comfortable environment.

 What are some cost-effective ways to enhance the aesthetics of my garage?